ullibniss/INNO-Networks-Engineering/INR_2nd_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/53e0d73a-c830-4ad6-8e13-3b6e545c8ebc)

-The only port that opened is 22.
-This is because sshd pre-installed and enabled on Ubuntu Cloud.
+The only port that is open is 22.
+This is because `sshd` is pre-installed and enabled on Ubuntu Cloud.

 ### 1.4.2 Block ICMP traffic on Worker and change the port for SSH to one that is above 10000

-To block ICMP, i reconfigured `/etc/sysctl.conf` option:
+To block ICMP, I reconfigured the `/etc/sysctl.conf` option:

 ```
 net.ipv4.icmp_echo_ignore_all=1